ries9112/cryptocurrencyresearch-org/CryptoResearchPaper.utf8.md

 <!-- [TODO - write better - KEEP GOING 11/14] -->

-In order to convert the first prediction made to be a percentage, we need to know the previous price.

-Function to add last\_price\_train column and append it to the predictions made so we can calculate the % change of the first element, before later removing the value not associated with the predictions:
+In order to convert the first prediction made to be a percentage, we need to know the previous price, which would be the last observation from the train data.
+Therefore, let's make a function to add the [**last_price_train**]{style="color: blue;"} column and append it to the predictions made so we can calculate the % change of the first element relative to the last observation in the train data, before later removing the value not associated with the predictions:

 ```r